flatironinstitute/finufft/docs/devnotes.rst

 Developer notes
 ===============

 * Developers needing to update/regenerate documentation in general, including our readthedocs website, see ``docs/README``.
 Developers changing MATLAB/octave interfaces or docs, also see ``matlab/README``.
+Please also see ``contributing.md`` for code style and git hook guidelines.

 * To update the version number, this needs to be done by hand in the following places: